 We understand the desire to try every possible avenue when conventional cancer treatment fails.
 But there is little chance that an unproven alternative treatment bought online will help, and it may well harm.
 We recommend that cancer patients talk to their doctor about clinical trials that they may be able to join, giving them access to new drugs in a safe and monitored environment.

-We’ve blogged previously about how unjust this is to the thousands of scientists, doctors and nurses working as hard as they can to beat cancer, and to the many thousands of people in the UK and beyond who give up their time and money to fund our work.
+This myth is unjust to the thousands of scientists, doctors and nurses working as hard as they can to beat cancer, and to the many thousands of people in the UK and beyond who give up their time and money to fund our work.

 History shows that the best way to beat cancer is through rigorous scientific research.
-This approach has helped to change the face of cancer prevention, diagnosis, treatment, leading to survival doubling over the past 40 years.
+This approach has helped to change the face of cancer prevention, diagnosis, treatment, leading to increased survival in the last few decades.

 As a research-based organisation, we want to see reliable scientific evidence to support claims made about any cancer treatment, be it conventional or alternative.
 This is vital because lives are at stake.
 Some people may think that a cancer patient has nothing to lose by trying an alternative treatment, but there are big risks.